| The Price of Independenceby Ken Montague

 to large neighbours, and the lack of local experience and expertise in

+marketing.
 The Board of Trade tried to sell the idea of Guelph as a central hub

 surrounded by a rim of dandy markets.
 One booster even included